TagWolf/Arduino-NEO-6M-GPS/README.md

 If you don't see any GPS data right away, make sure the GPS module has a clear view of the sky.
 The first-time satellite lock might take a few minutes.

 The provided `printFormattedFloat` function is a utility to display floating-point numbers with a specific number of decimal places in the Serial Monitor.

+There is an addional example for displaying data to an SSD1306 OLED display.